aibolem/vexflow-wiki-vexchords/VexFlow-4-Tutorial.md

 # Node.js

-For Node.js projects, use npm:
+You can import VexFlow in your Node.js script.
+First, install the library:

 ```sh
 npm install vexflow
 ```

-Then you can import vexflow in your node script.
-For example, the following program saves a PDF score:
+The following program saves a PDF score:

 ```javascript
 import { Vex, Stave, StaveNote, Formatter } from "vexflow";